 Neglecting Customer Reviews

 Customers look at online reviews when they research businesses and are more likely to click on businesses with star ratings, so it’s crucial to have reviews of your business in online directories.
-Google reviews in particular can have an impact on your search engine visibility, as those reviews are associated with your Google My Business profile, meaning Google looks at them when determining rank in its local search results.
+Google reviews in particular can have an impact on your search engine visibility, as those reviews are associated with your Google Business Profile, meaning Google looks at them when determining rank in its local search results.
 Businesses with higher star ratings and more positive reviews typically rank better than those without.
 But simply having ratings and reviews aren’t the only things considered—timely responses to reviews help, too.

 Not Using Social Media